Friday, 12 June 2020

 "Hello Spring"

-is a little lavender cushion of my own design, inspired by both Caroline Zoob and Nicki Franklin.
+is a little lavender cushion of my own design.

 There has also been the uncalled for excitement of a new addition to my household.
 Not a particularly welcome one I hasten to add.
 The sunshine and arrival of Spring has breathed new life into Evie and she has discovered a joie-de-vivre more suited to a young kitten than a seventeen year old cat!